Phase Retrieval Using Conditional Generative Adversarial Networks

-\paragraph{RAAR:} We ran 1000 iterations of the RAAR algorithm with $\beta=0.87$, as it was reported to be the best choice for $\beta$ by Luke \cite{raar}.
-To overcome very bad starting points, we took the best out of three random initializations.
+We ran 1000 iterations of the RAAR algorithm with $\beta=0.87$, as it was reported to be the best choice for $\beta$ by Luke \cite{raar}.
+To overcome very bad starting points, we took the best out of three random initializations as for the HIO.